chocolatey-community/chocolatey-packages/CONTRIBUTING.md

 _Embedded_ packages include the packaged software directly in the nupkg archive instead of downloading it.
 Only tools that allow redistribution in their license can be embedded and such packages must include two additional files in the directory `legal` - `VERIFICATION.txt` and `License.txt`.

-Its **recommended to create embedded packages** because they don't depend on vendor site working and substantially reduce the network related problems - 404 (file not found) problem and potential vendor bandwidth leaching issues are completely solved by embedding.
+It's **recommended to create embedded packages** because they don't depend on vendor site working and substantially reduce the network related problems - 404 (file not found) problem and potential vendor bandwidth leaching issues are completely solved by embedding.

 Binary files can not be generally checked in into this repository because that will bloat it too much.
 The repository is ignoring binary files via `.gitignore`.
 Automatic packages use AU functions to produce correct package that includes binaries during automatic update procedure.
 See the following packages as an example: [qbittorent](https://github.com/chocolatey-community/chocolatey-packages/tree/master/automatic/qbittorrent), [less](https://github.com/majkinetor/au-packages/tree/master/less), [smplayer](https://github.com/majkinetor/au-packages/tree/master/smplayer).

 For software that explicitly doesn't allow redistribution via adequate license then one may **contact the vendor**, ask for the redistribution rights and provide proof in the package in the form of: